bondiano/telega/README.md

 ## Simple usage

-To start using the library you need to install [wisp](https://github.com/gleam-wisp/wisp) and use the `telega` adapter middleware.
+To start using the library, you must install [wisp](https://github.com/gleam-wisp/wisp) and use the `telega` adapter middleware.

 ```gleam
 import gleam/erlang/process